awslabs/aws-encryption-sdk-specification/client-apis/decrypt.md

 - If this operation successfully completes the above steps but there are consumable bytes which are intended to be decrypted, this operation MUST fail.
+- The ESDK MUST provide a configuration option that causes the decryption operation to fail immediately after parsing the header if a signed algorithm suite is used.
+  This can be used to ensure that data not yet [verified as signed data](#security-considerations) is never released early.

 ### Parse the header